-With over 35 years of nursing experience and post-graduate qualifications in palliative care, Rose has a great passion for supporting those at the end of life.
+With close to 40 years of nursing experience and post-graduate qualifications in palliative care, Rose has a great passion for supporting those at the end of life.

 She holds a deep desire to open up discussions around death, dying and end-of-life issues, believing that this contains enormous possibilities for living more fully and richly.

 Rose has also had recent personal experiences providing end of life support and understands the challenges, nuances and opportunities in this space.